fredooo/DE-VAE/README.md

-# DE-VAE
+# DE-VAE: Revealing Uncertainty in Parametric and Inverse Projections with Variational Autoencoders using Differential Entropy

-DE-VAE: Revealing Uncertainty in Parametric and Inverse Projections with Variational Autoencoders using Differential Entropy
+**Paper:** TODO

 ## Run